About 3D Printed Model Airplanes

 About the 3D File source:

-The MESSERSCHMITT BF 109 F was designed by 3DLabPrint and will be printed by AeroFred.
+The P47 N-15 THUNDERBOLT was designed by 3DLabPrint and will be printed by AeroFred as a service.

 Model Printing and Order Processing:

 Printing a model airplane requires many hours of printing, typically, for the models we sell, between 24 and 280 hours if the job is done one one single printer.
 Luckily we have many printers so your new plane will be ready to ship in 1-2 days.

-Models from 3DLabPrint can´t be scaled because we don´t have access to the original 3D CAD files to do a proper scaling.
-When these models are printed all the needed fixtures for motor, battery pack, servos, links, wiring ducts are also printed so they would all be scaled so additional work will be required on your end to fit the gear.
+Models from 3DLabPrint can be scaled up by up to 130% depending on the model but please know that when these models are printed all the needed fixtures for motor, battery pack, servos, links, wiring ducts are also printed so they would all be scaled so additional work will be required on your end to fit the gear.

-The models from 3DLabPrint are supplied as print files only, we don´t have access to original 3D CAD files so I can´t do modifications.
+We can´t do modifications at design level.
 However, PLA glues very well with CA and accelerator so you can do as in any other model airplane kit, you can add balsa or lite ply and you can make any modifications yourself.

 You will receive:

-- Complete MESSERSCHMITT BF 109 F 3D Printed KIT on PLA or individual parts for the same model, depending on your order.
+- Complete P47 N-15 THUNDERBOLT 3D Printed KIT on PLA or individual parts for the same model, depending on your order.